 The Pediatric Nurse Practitioner-Acute Care (PNP-AC) provides family-centered care to meet the specialized needs of infants, children, adolescents, and young adults with unstable chronic, complex acute, and critical health conditions.
 PNP-ACs care for pediatric patients with that require complex monitoring and ongoing management of intensive therapies in a variety of settings with a focus on restorative care during rapidly changing clinical conditions.
 They can be found working closely with interprofessional teams to provide high quality, evidence-based care in areas such as hospital-based pediatric acute care areas, pediatric intensive care units, pediatric cardiac intensive care units, emergency departments, and pediatric specialty practices that manage acutely ill patients across the spectrum of care settings from outpatient, to inpatient, and through discharge.

-The goal of the PNP-AC specialty is to prepare clinicians that are responsible leaders in the care of infants, children, adolescents, and young adults with chronic, acute, complex, and critical health conditions.
+The PNP-AC specialty prepares clinicians that are responsible leaders in the care of infants, children, adolescents, and young adults with chronic, acute, complex, and critical health conditions.
 Emphasis is placed on developing PNP-AC students’ expertise and accountability in the clinical management of acutely ill pediatric patients in a wide variety of acute care clinical environments where they will work with interprofessional teams to make independent and collaborative decisions in the care of diverse, vulnerable, and underserved children.
 The UCSF PNP-AC specialty strives to develop students to provide care that is diverse, inclusive, and equitable with the goals of reducing health disparities and improving health care access during pediatric illness.

-Graduates of the UCSF ACPNP specialty are leaders in pediatric health care in the Bay Area and beyond.
-The UCSF PNP-AC specialty is the only one of its kind in California.
+Graduates of this specialty are leaders in pediatric health care in the Bay Area and beyond.
+The PNP-AC specialty is the only one of its kind in California.

 Certifications and Licenses